 If you’re fascinated by yesteryear and relish the idea of visiting a frontier town in its heyday, you’ll love El Rancho de las Golondrinas.
 This living history museum—located on the actual Camino Real and dating back to the 1700s—recreates life as it was lived in tiny Southwestern settlements of the 18th and 19th centuries, complete with actors in period garb and demonstrations of skills like blacksmithing and weaving.

-During the summer and fall, the ranch also hosts tons of festivals: events like the Santa Fe Wine Festival, the Santa Fe Renaissance Fair, and the Harvest Festival will beckon you here as much as anything else might!
+During the summer and fall, the ranch also hosts tons of festivals: events like the Santa Fe Wine Festival, the Santa Fe Renaissance Fair, and the Harvest Festival will beckon you here!

 11. Stepping out of this dimension at Meow Wolf’s House of Eternal Return